victoriateixeira/victoriateixeira/README.md

 ### Hi 👋 I'm Victoria Teixeira and I'm a junior **Full Stack Developer**🚀

-- 🌱 I’ve recently completed a bootcamp style course in web development to make a career change into the tech world!
+- 🌱 I work as a software developer at Sitemate
 - 🤔 I’m always looking to learn more and explore new possibilities to make my coding better and cleaner
 - 💬 I love to read and I'm always up for a good yarn - about anything!
 - 📫 How to reach me: victoriaftx@gmail.com
-- ⚡ Have a look at my <a href="https://gitconnected.com/victoriateixeira/resume" target="_blank">resume</a> and let's connect on <a href="https://www.linkedin.com/in/victoriafteixeira/?locale=en_US" target="_blank">LinkedIn</a>.
+- ⚡ Let's connect on <a href="https://www.linkedin.com/in/victoriafteixeira/?locale=en_US" target="_blank">LinkedIn</a>.

 <br />
 <br />